sophiegsmith/bulk-project/README.md

 * [`SophieS`] added member contribution into the README.md
 * [`SophieS`] ability to view the TableView with data when you click the button to go to memberinfo UI, and when clicking on the cell, it will fill the parameters correctly
 * ['SophieS'] initial QMessage Box for total rebate
+* ['SophieS'] made a button in adminMainPage that connects to GitHub page

 # 5/23/2023
 ## change log: